AhmadGill7/full-stack-project-assesment/README.md

-# Advanced Full Stack Assessment Project
+# Advanced Full Stack - Frontend Assessment Project

 This assessment is designed to test **full-stack product thinking**, not just bug fixing.